San Juan County COVID-19 vaccine tracker: 23% people fully vaccinated

 That's up 7% from the previous week's tally of 62,332 COVID-19 doses administered.

-In San Juan County, 23% of people living in San Juan County are fully vaccinated as of March 30.
+In San Juan County, 23% of residents are fully vaccinated as of March 30.
 The Centers for Disease Control and Prevention considers someone fully vaccinated two weeks after they've been given a single-dose shot (Johnson & Johnson) or a second shot (either Pfizer or Moderna).

 The five counties with the highest percentage of their population fully vaccinated in New Mexico as of March 30 are Colfax County, Cibola County, Union County, Guadalupe County and Harding County.